Multi-camera video surveillance software for the Mac

 If you don't see this column in your Camera Info window, click on the header bar (where the column names are shown) for a menu that allows you to add columns.

-In most commands, you can specify the camera number as -1 to mean "all cameras".
+For commands where it is appropriate, you can specify the camera number as -1 to mean "all cameras".

 Regular Image Capture